Dinners · Old-Fashioned Classics

 Questions, answered

-American goulash vs Hungarian goulash?
+What's the difference between American goulash and Hungarian goulash?

 Hungarian gulyás is a slow-simmered beef and paprika soup-stew.
 American goulash — this one — is the thrifty mid-century cousin: ground beef, tomatoes and macaroni in one pot.
 Some houses called it slumgullion or American chop suey.